raviprakashgiri/Titiksha-2k14/README.md

 Titiksha
 ========

-Titiksha is the Annual Technical Festival of SMVDU
+Titiksha is the Annual Technical Festival of SMVDU (Shri Mata Vaishno Devi University)